Important Questions About Independent Private Schools

 What is an independent school?
 Is it the same as a private school?

-Aren’t all independent schools basically the same?
+Are all independent schools the same?

 Does an independent school adequately prepare my child for the future?

 The best preparation for adulthood is an education rooted in strong values and a commitment to excellence in character as well as academics.
 This is the kind of education our schools offer.
-Most independent schools are intentionally diverse—racially, ethnically, geographically, and socioeconomically—which can set the right foundation for an increasingly complex and connected world.
+Most independent schools are also intentionally diverse–racially, ethnically, geographically, and socioeconomically–which can set the right foundation for an increasingly connected world.

 It all comes down to some basic questions: Are my child’s needs being met in his present situation?
 Is my child engaged, nurtured, and challenged in her present situation?
 How important are those things to you?
 Would you consider a private college to be a worthwhile investment?
-As one parent told us, “My child having a good educational experience is more important than a dollar amount.”

 What’s involved in applying to an independent school?